What is an allergy?

 Allergy is an abnormal response of the body to a foreign body, known as an antigen.
 It involves the immune system recognising this antigen and mounting one of four types of response, which are detailed below.

 Allergy is also known as a ‘hypersensitivity reaction’ or a ‘hypersensitivity response’.

 This article uses the terms allergy and hypersensitivity interchangeably.
-Allergy refers to the clinical syndrome while hypersensitivity is a descriptive term for the immunological process.
+An allergy refers to the clinical syndrome while hypersensitivity is a descriptive term for the immunological process.

 How is an allergy different to intolerance?

 Intolerance refers to an individual’s ability to handle different types of food or drink.
-A food intolerance is not a true allergy, in that there is no clearly defined immune response, and the symptoms that develop often only affect the digestive tract.
+Food intolerance is not a true allergy, in that there is no clearly defined immune response and the symptoms that often develop only affect the digestive tract.
 An intolerance is normally found in the context of a deficiency in certain enzymes that break down the components of food.
 The absence of these enzymes thus results in abnormal byproducts that produce the symptoms of intolerance.